tlm-solutions/nix-config/README.md

 # Traffic Stop Box

-Is a mobile radio antenna which is built to capture traffic stop telegrams which are sent by trams or buses in the dresden germany.
+Is a mobile radio antenna which is built to capture traffic stop telegrams which are sent by trams or buses in the dresden germany area.

 ## Building with nix